Michael Buettner: Post playing

 In November 2018, Buettner played for the Parramatta Eels in the Legends of League tournament which was held at the Central Coast Stadium in Gosford.
 The side was captained by Nathan Hindmarsh and made it to the preliminary final before being defeated by The Barbarians.

 In November 2019, Buettner Played again for the Parramatta Eels in the Legends of League Tournament, which was held at McDonald Jones Stadium in Newcastle.
-The side was captained by Nathan Hindmarsh and won the Tournament, defeating the Canterbury Bulldogs in the final.
+The side was captained by Nathan Hindmarsh and won the Tournament, defeating the Canterbury-Bankstown Bulldogs in the final.

+Buettner was awarded the Medal of the Order of Australia in the 2025 Australia Day Honours for "service to the community and to sport".